ThatsMyMute/ironbrew-MacOS/README.md

 * Ps yes ai wrote this description I have other things to do...
 ## Known Constant Dump Methods

-Thanks to Norb for finding these
+`Please note these still take a few braincells to use so slightly better than before.
+With concat dump at top.` Thanks to Norb for finding these
 Method #1